HishamLB/Hyprland-hideWindow/README.md

 # Hyprland-hideWindow
-tiny script to hide and bring back a window in hyprland
+tiny script and bind to hide and bring back a window in hyprland

 # To Hide Window